 Environmental risk exposures, including assumptions related to climate change, are embedded into the Company's risk management, and performance is monitored against formal risk tolerances, in particular with regard to the exposures to natural catastrophe loss events, including weather events impacted by climate change.
+Stress and scenario tests performed as part of the business planning and ORSA processes include climate related scenarios and will continue to be refined and enhanced as more information becomes available.
+The work performed to date has not resulted in any material impact on business strategy or change to the Company's understanding of the risks' impact to the business.

 The Group's investment committee which reports to the LUK Board actively manages its climate change transitional risk, with sensitivity to, and promotion of, Environmental, Social and Corporate ("ESG") responsible investment.
 The Group's principal investment managers are signatories to the world's leading proponent of responsible investment, the UN-supported 'Principles for Responsible Investment' (PRI).
+During 2020 the Group benchmarked its portfolio, which included LUK's portfolio, against the MSCI's ESG ratings and also scored the portfolio's carbon intensity and MSCI's carbon transition risk.
+The investment portfolio scored well on these measures and no "red flags" were raised from an ESG perspective.

 The Group is also committed to monitoring and offsetting its own carbon emissions and the LHL Board oversees the Group's Carbon Disclosure Project submission and its alignment with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+During the year the Group took further steps on its journey to implement the recommendations of the TCFD, in particular to utilise tools for its understanding of climate change risk on its investment portfolio as mentioned above.

-As already mentioned the Group reports against the UNEP FI Principles for Sustainable Insurance demonstrating its commitment to being both transparent and accountable by publicly disclosing the business's implementation of the Principles.
+Since 2019 the Group has reported against the UNEP FI Principles for Sustainable Insurance demonstrating its commitment to being both transparent and accountable by publicly disclosing the business's implementation of the Principles.
+The Group seeks to monitor and embed the Principles in the delivery of its strategy.